csci-182/fall2022/pages/_lectures/week02_lecture03.md

 ---

 <img class="module-image" src="/fall2021/assets/images/lectures/lecture_03_functions.png" />
 The next two lessons will primarily be dedicated to functions.
 In this lesson, we will introduce functions, including some basic terminology and why they are useful.
 We'll also take a look at some examples of how to use built-in functions.
-In the next lesson (Lesson 6), we will practice building our own functions and modules. <br><br>This week's tutorial ([Tutorial 2](../assignments/tutorial02)) and homework ([Homework 2](../assignments/tutorial02)) will be based on content reviewed in this lesson and the next one.
+In the next lesson (Lesson 6), we will practice building our own functions and modules. <br><br>Next week's tutorial ([Tutorial 2](../assignments/tutorial02)) and homework ([Homework 2](../assignments/hw2)) will be based on content reviewed in this lesson and the next one.
 You are strongly encouraged to review the content in these lessons *before* trying the lab/homework.